SaltyMonkey/dps-site-frontend/src/components/Markdown/Info/About/Basic.md

 ### Main

-TeraLogs.com is public and opensource database application for storing user uploaded data about game class and players perfomance in game Tera Online.
+TeraLogs.com is a public and opensource database application for storing user uploaded data about game class and players perfomance for the game Tera Online.

 &nbsp;